KnorpelSenf/knorpelsolve/README.md

 Only Linux is supported, so you need to use a devcontainer if you are on Mac or WSL if you are on Windows.
-Both x86_64 and aarch64 targets are supported out of the box without any configuation.
+Both x86_64 and aarch64 targets are supported out of the box without any configuration.